List of The Waltons characters: Mary Ellen Walton-Willard-Jones

-Mary Ellen (Judy Norton Taylor) is the eldest of Olivia and John's daughters and third child, born in Waltons series chronology in April 1920, then aged 13 in season one.
-Throughout the first few seasons, she is a stubborn, sometimes rebellious teenager who believes others don't understand her.
-While something of a tomboy who enjoyed playing baseball, Mary Ellen was also prone to melodrama and vanity, engaging in a rivalry with "rich girl" Martha Rose Coverdale at the Walton's Mountain little schoolhouse for the affections of the awkward but warm-hearted G.W.
-Haines (David Doremus, born 1957).
-Mary Ellen matures into a much wiser, strong-minded young woman and her childish fantasy of becoming a movie star gives way for a more reasonable and realistic ambition to go into nursing / medicine after reading up on it and developing an interest.
-Mary Ellen was also influenced by the county nurse, Nora Jones.
+Mary Ellen (Judy Norton Taylor) is the eldest of Olivia and John's daughters and third child, born in April 1920, and aged 13 in season one.

+Throughout the first few seasons, she is a stubborn, rebellious teenager who believes others don't understand her.
+While something of a tomboy who enjoyed playing baseball, Mary Ellen was also prone to melodrama and vanity, engaging in a rivalry with "rich girl" Martha Rose Coverdale at the Walton's Mountain schoolhouse for the affections of the awkward but warm-hearted G.W.
+Haines.
+Mary Ellen matures into a wiser, strong-minded young woman and her childish fantasy of becoming a movie star gives way for a more reasonable and realistic ambition to go into nursing/ medicine after reading up on it, developing an interest, and influenced by the county nurse, Nora Jones.
 She then works to gain an education as a medical worker, and becomes a nurse.
-However, when she ends up taking care of the people out in the country by herself, she concludes they need more medical expertise than she can offer them and continues studying medicine until she succeeds in becoming a fully-fledged doctor.
-Even though some people frowned upon the idea of female doctors and she receives mixed support from her family, she refuses to let this stop her.
+However, when she ends up taking care of the people out in the country, she concludes they need more medical expertise than she can offer them and continues studying medicine until she succeeds in becoming a doctor.
+Even though some frowned upon the idea of female doctors and she receives mixed support from her family, she refuses to let this stop her.
 Mary Ellen has a special relationship with each of her six siblings, but over the years grows especially close with her younger sister Erin.